-With an exponential increase in ride sharing transportation like Uber and Lyft, there has been an ever-growing problem with car accidents arising from these services in Woodland Hills.
+With an exponential increase in ride sharing transportation like Uber and Lyft, there has been an ever-growing problem with car accidents arising from these services in Los Angeles.
 Unlike other similar forms of transportation, such as taxi or public transportation, Uber and Lyft are not as regulated.
 In part because they are still new and in part because of the uniqueness of the ride sharing transportation itself.
 While the insurance companies and proper governmental entities are figuring out the adequate policies for ridesharing companies, it is essential to hire an attorney who can properly handle Uber and Lyft claims.
 Here at Bojat Law Group, we take pride in successfully handing accidents involving Uber and Lyft cases.
 Insurance companies covering Uber and Lyft are aware of the aggressive approach of Bojat Law Group and our ability to obtain the highest settlements for our clients.

 The issues arising from this new form of transportation give rise to several important questions when and Uber or Lyft accidents occur.

 What are the differences between Uber and Lyft Accidents compared to other motor vehicle accidents?
 What Are Common Causes for Uber and Lyft Accidents?
 Who is Liable for Uber and Lyft Accident?
 Who Will Pay for Damages in Uber or Lyft Accident?
 Do I need an Uber or Lyft Accident Lawyer?

 Difference Between Uber and Lyft Accidents From Other Motor Vehicle Accidents